Letters of intent are always welcome, year-round,

 with the organization and the need that the proposal addresses.
 The proposers do

 not present to the full committee at its quarterly meeting.

 The Board approves the budget for the grantmaking

-committee yearly, out of the proceeds from the Foundation's general endowment and
+committee yearly, out of the proceeds from the Foundation's general unrestricted

 Conflicts of Interest